April 9, 2012

 How is the creature design?

-For a good part of this story, Newton resembles a human with a clever sense of style.
+For much of this story, Newton resembles a human with a clever sense of style.
 His bright red hair and attractive clothes are distinctive among drab guys like Nathan Bryce and Oliver Farnswoth (Buck Henry).
-We're pretty far into the movie before Newton shows us his true form, and the big change mostly comes from the eyes.
+We're far into the movie before Newton shows us his true form, and the change mostly comes from the eyes.
 Roeg pushes the sexuality of this being, who charms Mary-Lou and seems anatomically compatible with her.
-That beauty is what separates Newton from most of the humans, who seem ugly in physical and ethical terms.
+That beauty is what separates Newton from most humans, who seem ugly in physical and ethical terms.
 The shots of his home planet aren't as successful and nearly become a parody.
-They appear infrequently and do remind us of his origins, even if the events depicted aren't clear.
+They appear infrequently and remind us of his origins, even if the events depicted aren't clear.

 Are the characters believable and fully drawn?

 Newton dominates this story, so it's difficult for other characters to make a major impression.
 The closest is Candy Clark as Mary-Lou, a girl who doesn't seem too smart but makes a connection with him.
 It's not clear how much he cares for her, but she sticks around for a while.
 The villains aren't memorable, which creates the feeling that the entire populace is conspiring against Newton.
 Rip Torn is more subdued than his typical performance, but he isn't given much to do.
 Bryce plays a key role in unraveling Newton's plans, but it's never clear why he acts against him.
 Bernie Casey gets an even slimmer role as Peters, a businessman who strikes at his competitor.
 By giving these characters such a limited scope, Roeg pushes the story more towards an allegory than a complete narrative.